Walking Through Life Wounded

 We can choose to live out of these wounds that others have given us, or we’ve given ourselves, we can react out of them and let them affect everything we do.
 Like soldiers entrenched in deep crevices, we lob our words like bombs at what we perceive as the enemy, but we never see their faces or the wounds our words leave.
 If we react out of the pain and the anger and the bitterness we will always, always leave wounds in our wake.
 Or we can peel back those hard places over our wounds, and expose them to the light.
 We can acknowledge the pain and bring it to the cross so that He can deal with the root.

 The price of healing is the pain.
 Becoming whole hurts, but that pain is a promise that today may be bad, but tomorrow’s coming and with each day that pain is knitting us back together.
 That pain means that healing is happening.
 It means that your healer is at work.

 Emotions, Can We Trust Them?

 We all need Him to heal what’s broken in us, but it requires pain.
-It means that we have to stop running, to stop just surviving and come face to face with the root of the infection.
+It means that we have to stop running, stop just surviving, and come face to face with the root of the infection.
 Then let God heal it.
-It’s not a one time deal, it’s a lifetime of letting Him mend us.
+It’s not a one-time deal, it’s a lifetime of letting Him mend us.
 Of letting Him knit things back together and learning to lean on Him instead of reacting to the wounds.

 Your words, your actions have an impact.
 They can wound or they can pick up other wounded and draw them toward wholeness with you.